juniorxsound/portfolio/src/pages/bio.md

 ### **Short bio**
-Based in NYC, I am a director, developer, artist working at the intersection of technology and storytelling.
+Based in NYC, I am a creative technologist, developer, artist working at the intersection of technology and storytelling.
 Combining computer graphics, web development and immersive experience development in virtual, augmented and mixed realities.
-I am particularly

 I started my career as a sound designer and musician.
 After working in audio post-production for a few years I attended Tel Aviv University film school and started coding, designing and releasing interactive storytelling driven experiences.